fujaba/fulib.org/src/main/resources/webapp/examples/definitions/ComplexDefinitions.md

 There is a Student with name Alice and with 20 credits.

 // There Sentence can define multiple objects at once.
+There are the Students Bob, Carli, and Dora.

-There are Students with name Bob, Carlo, and Tim and with credits 15, 30, 35.
+There are Students with name Eyshe, Felice, and Gloria, and with credits 15, 30, 35.